monikaseremet/rot13/README.md

 # rot13

 This program can help you to encrypt or decrypt whatever you want.
 It's called ROT13.

-The code was written entirely by my own for learning purposes.
+This code was written entirely by myself for learning purposes.

 Enjoy!